List of the Moody Blues band members: History

 The Moody Blues were formed in May 1964 by Denny Laine, Mike Pinder, Ray Thomas, Clint Warwick and Graeme Edge.
 The band debuted in September that year with the single "Steal Your Heart Away", which was followed a year later by their first album The Magnificent Moodies.
 After a few more singles, the group faced its first change in personnel when Warwick left at the end of June 1966, claiming that his role was "keeping him apart from his wife and two small children too much".
-He was temporarily replaced by Rod Clark.
-On 1 October 1966, Laine also left the Moody Blues to pursue a solo career.
-A month later, the group returned with new members Justin Hayward (formerly of Marty Wilde's band) in place of Laine, and John Lodge (an early bandmate of Ray Thomas) taking over from Clark.
+Rod Clark replaced Warwick for three months, before he and Laine left the Moody Blues at the beginning of October 1966, with Laine going on to pursue a solo career and later joining Wings.
+Justin Hayward (formerly of Marty Wilde's band) joined on guitar and vocals and John Lodge (an early bandmate of Ray Thomas) joined on bass and vocals.

 The lineup of Hayward, Lodge, Pinder, Thomas and Edge remained stable for twelve years, releasing a string of successful albums including UK number-ones On the Threshold of a Dream (1969), A Question of Balance (1970) and Every Good Boy Deserves Favour (1971).
 When Pinder refused to tour in promotion of the 1978 release Octave, he was replaced that October by former Yes keyboardist Patrick Moraz.
 Pinder did not return after the tour, and later took legal action against the remaining members in an attempt to prevent them from releasing 1981's Long Distance Voyager under the Moody Blues name (which was unsuccessful).